 - Consider if there is ongoing violence within the home: Consider the risk and safety concerns and discuss with your supervisor if a consultation with the Clinical Practice Team would be beneficial.
 Consider the safety of all members of the family to participate.

-- Consider other members of the family/kinship network that should participate in safety planning: When planning to meet with additional or extended family members, consider family dynamics and the safety of all participants to contribute openly.
+- Consider other members of the family/kinship network that should participate in safety planning: When planning to meet with additional or extended family members, consider family dynamics and the safety of all participants to contribute.

-- Check for previous safety plans: If a previous safety plan has been developed, ask the child and family if it worked for them.
-Do they understand why they are being asked to develop another one?
+- Check for previous safety plans: Consider if information is available to suggest if it worked for the family in keeping the child safe and why/why not.
+Consider discussions to occur with family around if they are aware of whether a previous safety plan has been developed, whether it worked for them, and if they understand why they are being asked to develop another one.

-- Undertake effective cultural consultation: Be respectful to the family’s cultural background and consult with relevant cultural peers at multiple points throughout engagement, including other services or professionals that have worked with the family (see Cultural Considerations).
+- Undertake effective cultural consultation: Be respectful to the family’s cultural background and undertake cultural consultation at multiple points throughout engagement, including other services or professionals that have worked with the family (see Cultural Considerations).

-- Make contact in a timely way: Engagement must occur with the child and family as soon as possible to ensure the safety of the child and reduce the likelihood of statutory intervention.
-Some risks may be alleviated quickly, with additional advocacy or support.
-Timeliness is also important.
+- Contact the family in a timely way, using assertive engagement strategies: Engagement must occur with the child and family as soon as possible to support the safety of the child and reduce the likelihood of statutory intervention.

 - Be open, truthful and clear about safety concerns: Some families will not be aware that concerns have been raised about the safety or wellbeing of their child.
 Be prepared to have difficult conversations with families about patterns of behaviour that place a child at risk.
 Practitioners must clearly explain using simple language:

 - the nature and severity of the risks identified at the time of referral